 Further, we obtain a graph description, in the Lipschitz multi-valued sense, for any stable minimal immersion of dimension $n \geq 2$, that may have a singular set Σ of locally finite \mathcal{H}^{n-2} -measure, and that is weakly close to a hyperplane.
 (In fact, if the \mathcal{H}^{n-2} -measure of the singular set vanishes, the conclusion is strengthened to a union of smooth graphs.)
-This follows directly from an ε -regularity theorem, that assumes smallness of the scaleinvariant L^2 tilt-excess (verified when the hypersurface is weakly close to a hyperplane).
-A further direct consequence is that (for an immersed hypersurface of the type considered) any tangent cone supported on a hyperplane is the unique tangent.
+This follows directly from an ε -regularity theorem, that assumes smallness of the scale-invariant L^2 tilt-excess (verified when the hypersurface is weakly close to a hyperplane).
 Specialising the multi-valued decomposition to the case of embeddings, we recover the Schoen-Simon theorem (1981).